Moths of North Carolina

 Habitats: Our records come from open habitats -- including maritime dunes, glades, and old fields -- but also from upland woodlands, frequently but not always, where artificial openings are present, including picnic areas, overlooks, visitor centers, and access roads.
 All of these sites are likely to have Prunus species.

-Larval Host Plants: What the larvae feed on in the field is unknown, but Forbes (1954) found that captive larvae did well on Cherry and Crumb (1956) reported that they fed on dead leaves. - View
+Larval Host Plants: What the larvae feed on in the wild is unknown, but Forbes (1954) found that captive larvae did well on cherry and Crumb (1956) reported that they fed on dead leaves. - View

 Observation Methods: Adults come to light but we have no information regarding their attraction to bait or flowers.